 People: Ascribe to the Lord the glory due God’s name;

-bring an offering, and come into the courts of the Lord.
+and come into the courts of the Lord.

 Leader: Worship the Lord in holy splendor;

 Choir: Say among the nations, “The Lord is king!